-"Elimination Rounds" means, all of the applicable Championship Round, Semifinal Round, Quarterfinal Round, Octofinal Round, Round of 32 conducted at a National, Regional, Friendly, or International Rounds.
+"Elimination Rounds" means, all the applicable Championship Round, Semifinal Round, Quarterfinal Round, Octofinal Round, Round of 32, and Run-Off Round conducted at a National, Regional, Friendly, or International Rounds.

 "Executive Director" means the Executive Director of the International Law Students Association, or any person to whom the Executive Director has delegated authority with respect to a particular task.